pavelsaman/pavelsaman.github.io/_posts/2019-09-20-process-connection-log-with-awk-oneliner.md

 ```bash
 $ awk -F'|' '{ntw=substr($4,index($4,":")+2,length(substr($4,index($4,":")+2))-1)} ($3 ~ /up/) {net[ntw]++} END{for (n in net) {print n,net[n]}}' OFS='|' /var/log/NetworkManager-dispatcher.d.log*
 ```
 `OFS` changes the Output Field Separator.
-I can also beautify the output by getting rif od some whitespaces etc. by using `substr`, `index`, and `length` functions.
+I can also beautify the output by getting rif od some whitespaces, etc. by using `substr`, `index`, and `length` functions.

 #### I want to add the network ID to the previous output